JunyaoPu/junyaopu.github.io/_posts/2022-06-02-Academic-Research-2.markdown

 the TT representation of this 5th order tensor (images) can be show as
 <img class="center" src="/assets/images/research_day2/image_tt.png" alt="image_tt">

-it also can be show by using tensor graphical representation
+it also can be show by using the tensor graphical representation
 <img class="center" src="/assets/images/research_day2/tensor_to_tt.png" alt="tensor_to_tt">

-On the other hand, a batch of M filters (J_1 x J_2 x C) could be represented by a 4th order tensor as well.
+On the other hand, a batch of M filters (J_1 x J_2 x C) could be represented by a 4th order tensor as well
 <img class="center" src="/assets/images/research_day2/Filter_tensor.png" alt="Filter_tensor">

 this 4th order tensor will be expanded into a be 5th order tensor